Serialization

 - Binary Serialization: Converts objects into a binary format.
 It's efficient but not human-readable.
 Note that Microsoft no longer recommends using the

-class due to security concerns.
-Instead, alternatives likeBinaryWriter
+BinaryFormatterclass due to security concerns.
+Instead, alternatives likeBinaryWriterandBinaryReadershould be used.

 See Microsoft's security guidance for more details.